P.Wharton

 Hope’s Last Call & Eden

-The only holdup at the moment with the Eden setting is devising an unobtrusive attachment for the figure and totem that doesn’t impose upon the Hope’s Last Call setting.
+The only holdup to this setting is devising an unobtrusive (detachable) attachment for the figure and totem structure (below) he would be fixed to.

 The wheel of mourning.

-The figure in Hope’s Last Call is much as I’d intended to model the figures for The wheel of mourning until I was taken by the human casts of Pompeii.
-Both pieces are of a similar subject and setting as regards the stairway.
+The figure in Hope’s Last Call (above) are much as I’d intended to model the figures for another artwork entitled The wheel of mourning (below) until I was taken by the human casts of Pompeii.
+Both pieces are of a similar setting as regards the stairway.

 The wheel of mourning.